Full question:

 Answer:

-Generally, a person states his wishes about being his life prolonged by artificial means in a living will.
-This is typically a separate document from a testamentary will.
-It may also be combined with a power of attorney for health care, in which a person is appointed to make medical decisions for you if you are unable to do so.
+Generally, a living will expresses your medical wishes regarding life support.
+This is usually a separate document from a testamentary will, but it can be combined with a healthcare power of attorney, which designates someone to make medical decisions for you if you're unable to do so.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.